alexpeterhall/reading-list/README.md

 ## Notes on the Code

 - Initial code is just to log some simple stats to console.
-I am running the JavaScript file locally via nodejs.
+I am running the JavaScript file locally via nodejs (node printStats).
-- I have not bothered checking for non-existent data or errors in many cases because I directly control the data.
+- I added some tests to experiment with Jest but I have not bothered checking for non-existent data or errors in many cases at this point because I directly control the data.
 For example, I would never add a book I read to the list without a title and number of pages.
+Famous last words...
 - Future project idea would be to build a front-end application to display and interact with the data.